bedera/bedera/README.md

 - 👋 Hi, I’m @bedera
 - 👀 I’m interested in many things
-- 🌱 I’m currently learning Microsoft Power Apps and Power Automate
+- 🌱 I’m currently learning Microsoft Power Apps, Power Automate and Power BI

 <!---
 bedera/bedera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.